A guide to researchers

 VI.
 Selected bibliography.

-[(VII-IX) Optional, depending of the nature of the research work.]
+[(VII-IX) Optional, depending on the nature of the research work.]

 VII.
-In the light of the questions raised or the hypotheses proposed to be tested, full information of the following points should be given:
+In the light of the questions raised or the hypotheses proposed to be tested, full information on the following points should be given:

 If the study requires any control groups, they should be specifically mentioned.
-Proposals not requiring a sample selection should specify their strategy appropriately and describe the rationale.
+Proposals that do not require a sample selection should specify their strategy appropriately and describe the rationale.

 VIII.
 Data collection :